Common questions about student records are answered below:

 If you would like a copy of your official academic transcript:

-UCT only issues one original copy of each degree certificate.
-This will be given to you at your graduation ceremony or will be posted to you after the ceremony.
+UCT only issues 1 original degree certificate.
+This will be given to you at your graduation ceremony or can be obtained by written request to Reg-Records

 Currently registered students should have access to PeopleSoft.
-You can generate a proof of registration letter that details the programme in which you are registered and the courses you will be taking.
+You can generate a proof of registration letter with details on the programme in which you are registered and the courses you will be taking.

-If you reside in a UCT residence, see the Student Housing Accommodation & Advocacy Services for a proof of residence document.
-If you do not live in a UCT residence, please update your term residential address on PeopleSoft and request a proof of registration letter.
+If you reside in a UCT residence, see the Student Housing Office for a proof of residence document.
+If you do not live in a UCT residence, you can update your term residential address on PeopleSoft and request a proof of registration letter.
 The letter will reflect your term address.

 Yes and no.

-The SRO provides a variety of services to the alumni community.
-Some of the services we offer include:
+The SRO provides a variety of services to the alumni community, including: